 City of Napa

-NapaSport Steakhouse and Lounge, an upscale sports bar just south of downtown, is technically like three separate venues in one: a sports lounge with 14 TVs, a fine-dining restaurant, and an outdoor patio with TVs during the warm-weather months.
+NapaSport Steakhouse and Sports Lounge, an upscale sports bar just south of Downtown Napa, is technically like three separate venues in one: a sports lounge with 14 TVs, a fine-dining restaurant, and an outdoor patio with TVs during the warm-weather months.
 The food offering is available within all three areas but the experiences are vastly different, especially during 49ers, Giants, and Warriors games, when excitement in the lounge rivals any sports bar in the country!
 Next door at Forge, you can watch your team in front of the roaring fireplace or step outside to play a quick game of cornhole in between bites of their signature wood-fired pizza.

 Another great spot for catching a game is Ace & Vine, Napa's card room.
 The bar areas and gaming tables all have HD big screens within sight.
 You can even watch a game while you play blackjack or poker.
 While you're here, dine at The Lincoln, which is a part of Ace & Vine, but with a separate entrance.
 This gastropub is upscale but cozy and has several TVs for watching the game.